 Risk: The Parable of the Ten Minas (Luke 19:11-27)

-This parable makes explicit that citizens of God’s kingdom are responsible to work towards God’s goals and purposes.
-In this parable, the king tells his servants directly what he expects them to do, namely to invest his money.
-This specific calling or command makes it clear that preaching, healing and evangelism (the Apostles’ callings) are not the only things God calls people to do.
+This parable makes explicit that citizens of God’s kingdom are responsible to work toward God’s goals and purposes.
+In this parable, the king tells his servants directly what he expects them to do, namely, to invest his money.
+This specific calling or command makes it clear that preaching, healing, and evangelism (the apostles’ callings) are not the only things God calls people to do.
 Of course, not everyone in God’s kingdom is called to be an investor, either.
 In this parable, only three of the country’s residents are called to be investors.
-The point is that acknowledging Jesus as king requires working towards his purposes in whatever field of work you do.
+The point is that acknowledging Jesus as king requires working toward his purposes in whatever field of work you do.